-Brisbane character houses represent a wide variety of styles spanning more than a century and reflect the visual quality of suburban Brisbane.
+Brisbane character houses include a variety of styles that span more than a century and reflect the visual fabric of suburban Brisbane.

-These guidelines provide a historic framework and some examples of common housing styles in local neighbourhoods of Brisbane’s older suburbs.
+This page provides a historic framework of Brisbane housing and includes examples of common housing styles in local neighbourhoods of Brisbane’s older suburbs.

 Periods of construction

 The first house in the Brisbane region was built in 1824 for the commandant of the Redcliffe settlement.
-This house and many other early timber buildings have long since gone.
+This house and many other early timber buildings have been demolished or removed.

 Newstead House, constructed in 1846, claims the title of the oldest existing house in Brisbane.

-The interwar building boom saw the construction of the porch-and-gable and multi-gable bungalows that characterise much of Brisbane’s timber-and-tin housing, particularly in suburbs such as Ashgrove.
+The interwar building boom saw the construction of the porch-and-gable and multi-gable bungalows.
+These houses characterise much of Brisbane’s timber-and-tin housing, particularly in suburbs such as Ashgrove.
 Many houses from this era were built through the Queensland Government Workers’ Dwelling Scheme.

 To a lesser extent, the 1920s and 1930s also gave rise to more derivative domestic architecture - Californian bungalows as well as Spanish Mission, Old English, Functionalist and Art Deco style houses and flats.
-These houses were often constructed in masonry and there are examples in suburbs such as New Farm, Coorparoo and Chelmer.
+Often constructed in masonry, there are examples in suburbs such as New Farm, Coorparoo and Chelmer.

 Brisbane grew rapidly in the late 1940s and 1950s as a result of the immigration and baby boom.
 Many of the post-war austerity houses in suburbs like Stafford, Camp Hill and Mitchelton were built of fibro sheeting.
 Overseas contractors also began to mass-produce houses (the Dutch at Coopers Plains and the French at Zillmere) to cater for the chronic housing shortage after the war.

-From the 1960s, brick-veneer project houses, built on concrete slabs, began to fill the outer suburbs - Centenary Park, Carindale and Carseldine - to name a few.
+From the 1960s, brick-veneer project houses, built on concrete slabs, began to fill the outer suburbs including Centenary Park, Carindale and Carseldine.
 However, there are some examples of International-style housing in suburbs such as St Lucia and Indooroopilly.

-Some houses combine a number of different design elements which do not fit into a specific style.
+Some houses combine a number of different design elements and do not fit into a specific style.
 Some architect-designed houses or unusual houses require historical research to be reliably dated.

 Most styles stretch for at least a decade before and after their era of popularity, and some are revived later.
 This is the case with Queensland’s traditional timber-and-tin housing.

-Download Heritage - recognising housing styles (Word - 1.93Mb) to see drawings of different styles of heritage era housing.
+Download Heritage - recognising housing styles (Word - 1.9Mb) to see drawings of different styles of heritage era housing.

 - Apperly, Richard, Robert Irving, Peter Reynolds, A pictorial guide to identifying Australian architecture: styles and terms from 1788 to the present, Angus & Robertson, North Ryde, New South Wales, 1989